 Debt is essentially money owed by one party to another.
 While some may argue that there is no such thing as good debt, borrowing money and taking on debt is often the only way some people can afford to purchase big-ticket items such as a home, a car, or go to college.

 No matter what type of debt you have, it’s always a good idea to pay if off as quickly as possible, especially credit card debt.
+Today I’m sharing how to pay off debt fast even with a low income.
+Use these creative ways to pay off debt so you can reach your financial goals faster!

 - How to stop living paycheck to paycheck